PurpleMB/purplemb.github.io/_posts/2025-03-21-drink-game.markdown

 </p>

 <p>
-In a situation such as this example, similar weapons could share implementation details by utilizing shared ScriptableObjects while entirely new kinds of weapons could be created by defining a new ScriptableObject that fires in a novel way.
-Furthermore, if, for example, all rocket-based weapons eventually switch to a different projectile then updating the <code>ProjectileScriptable</code> they reference will propagate those changes to all impacted <code>Weapon</code> instances.
-In this way, ScriptableObjects can improve the flow of development by creating systems that can easily combine reusable parts while allowing for those shared parts to be easily updated across all usages.
+In a situation such as this example, <code>Weapon</code> could be used to define a wide range of different weapons by using different ScriptableObject assets to define aspects of the weapon's behavior.
+Furthermore, if, for example, all rocket-based weapons eventually need to switch to a different projectile, updating the <code>ProjectileScriptable</code> they reference will propagate those changes to all impacted <code>Weapon</code> instances.
+In this way, ScriptableObjects can improve the flow of development by creating systems that can easily combine reusable parts while allowing for those shared parts to be simultaneously updated across all usages.
 </p>

 <p>